michael-jeulinl/Simple-Hybesis-Algorithms/README.md

 Please find the documentation here: http://michaeljeulin-l.com/Projects/SHADocumentation/md__r_e_a_d_m_e.html

-Note: an automatical CMake doc generation will be soon available.
+Note: an automatic CMake doc generation will be soon available.

 # Current Available Algorithms
 ### Array
 #### Searching
-- **Binary Search:** Iteratively proceed a dichotomic search within a sorted vector on the first occurence of the key passed as parameter.
+- **Binary Search:** Iteratively proceed a dichotomous search within a sorted vector on the first occurrence of the key passed as parameter.
+- **Intersection:** Retrieve the intersection of two vectors keeping duplicate keys distinct
 - **Kth Smallest / Biggest element - Order Statitstics:** Find the kth smallest/biggest element contained within [begin, end].
 - **Maximal Distance:** Identify the two indexes of the array with the maximal distance.
 - **Maximal M Elements:** Identify the m maximal/minimal values sorted in respectively decreasing increasing order.
 - **Maximal Subarray:** Identify the subarray with the maximum/minimum sum.
 One of the problem resolved by this algorithm is:
-"Given an array of gains/losses over time, find the period that represents the best/worst cummulative gain."
+"Given an array of gains/losses over time, find the period that represents the best/worst cumulative gain."

 #### Sorting
 - **MergeInplace:** Functor that proceeds a in place merge of two sequences of elements contained in [begin, middle[ and [middle, end[.
 - **MergeSort:** John von Neumann in 1945: Proceed merge-sort on the elements whether using an in-place strategy or using a buffer (template aggregator).
 - **MergeWithBuffer:** Functor that proceeds a merge of two sequences of elements contained in [begin, middle[ and [middle, end[ using a buffer to improve computation.
-- **Partition-Exchange:** Proceed an in-place patitionning on the elements.
+- **Partition-Exchange:** Proceed an in-place partitioning on the elements.
 - **Quick Sort - Partition-Exchange Sort:** Proceed an in-place quick-sort on the elements.
 - **Raddix Sort - LSD:** Proceed the Least Significant Digit Raddix sort, a non-comparative integer sorting algorithm.